 This course is an introduction to the study of human movement.
 Forces, levers, joint function, muscle function, and analysis of movement are covered.
 Surface anatomy is also emphasized.
-PREREQUISITES: BIO 180, MED 101, PTA 101, PTA 103.
-COREQUISITE: PTA 135.
+PREREQUISITES: Admission to the major, BIO 180.
+COREQUISITE: PTA 101, PTA 135, PTA 137.
 Mode of delivery: face-to-face.
 2.5 lecture hours, 3 laboratory hours.
-Spring semester.
+Fall semester.